bhishanpdl/Practice/README.md

-This is a practice repo. abc.
+This is a practice repo.